tnewtont/tnewtont/README.md

 ## Hi there~ 👋
 I am a mathematics graduate with a passion of decomposing complexity and establishing relationships in data.
 I had diverse opportunities abroad as a pharmaceutical research intern in Tokyo, Japan to teaching English to elementary-grade students in Daejeon, South Korea.
-These experiences not only broadened my perspective but highlighted the power of data-driven insights in shaping actionable, impactful solutions.
+These experiences not only broadened my perspective but highlighted the importance of utilizing data to help drive actionable, impactful solutions.

 I recently completed LearningFuze's Data and Infrastructure Program, where I honed my data analysis and technical skills.
 Currently, these repositories are a work of progress.